 Coundon Court is a school with a clear sense of identity and an ambitious plan for its future.
 It offers the breadth of opportunity that only a large school can provide, from a wide ranging A-level curriculum to diverse sporting and technical clubs.
 While it is working through an improvement phase following its 2023 inspection, the strength of the sixth form and the dedication of the leadership team suggest an upward trajectory.
 Best suited to local families who want a comprehensive education with strong post-16 options and a wide array of extracurricular activities.

 Coundon Court is currently rated Requires Improvement by Ofsted (2023).
-However, it ranks in the top tier of Coventry schools for A-level outcomes and provides a solid performance at GCSE level.
+However, its sixth-form academic outcomes are stronger than its GCSE profile, with an A-level academic rank of 931st of 2,549 providers.
 Leadership is actively addressing inspection points to improve consistency across the school.

 There is no fixed catchment distance, but places are allocated based on proximity after siblings and looked-after children.
-In 2024, the school was oversubscribed with 1.51 applications for every place, meaning living very close to the school is often necessary for entry.
+Families should treat proximity as important and check the latest allocation distances before applying.

-Applications for Year 7 are made through Coventry City Council by the 31 October deadline.
-For the sixth form, students apply directly to the school, with the first round of applications for September 2026 entry closing in December 2025.
+Applications for Year 7 are made through Coventry City Council.
+For September 2027 entry, the deadline is 31 October 2026, with offers released on 1 March 2027.
+For the sixth form, students apply directly to the school.

-At A-level, the school ranks 5th in Coventry, with 53.4% of students achieving A* to B grades.
-At GCSE, it ranks 16th locally, with an Attainment 8 score of 42.8, which is slightly below the England average but reflects a typical national performance.
+At A-level, the school ranks 11th in Coventry, with 60% of grades at A* to B in the 2025 dataset.
+At GCSE, it ranks 21st locally, with an Attainment 8 score of 45 and a Progress 8 score of -0.28.

 As a state school, it is free to attend.
 For sixth form students, the 16-19 Bursary Fund is available to help with educational costs for those meeting specific eligibility criteria.